-This letter is to indicate Union County's endorsement of the Comprehensive Economic Development Stratogy (2013) as prepared by the Catawba Economic Development District.
+This letter is to indicate Union County's endorsement of the Comprehensive Economic Development Strategy (2014) as prepared by the Catawba Economic Development District.

-Union County appreciates BDA's financial and planning assistance over the past years.
-Although our local economy continues to remain weak, same diversification has occurred and we are committed to improving the economic prospects for the citizens of our County.
-The help of agencies such as BDA still remains critical in order to make needed progress.
-A new completed EDA project to build a QuickJobs Center is providing the necessary robotics training for Gestamp Automotive workers.
+Union County appreciates EDA's financial and planning assistance over the past years.
+Although our local economy continues to remain weak, some diversification has occurred and we are committed to improving the economic prospects for the citizens of our County.
+The help of agencies such as EDA still remains critical in order to make needed progress.
+We have completed an EDA grant project to build a QuickJobs Center to provide the necessary robotics training for Gestamp Automotive workers.
 The company is continuing to expand its production and create additional new jobs.
 The QuickJobs Center will be of critical importance to future economic expansion of the County.

-Again, thank you for your assistance to Union County and your support of the Cajawba Economic Development District.
+Again, thank you for your assistance to Union County and your support of the Catawba Economic Development District.